 Trial specific stock will be distributed to each site following the final QP release, once all regulatory and local approvals are in place.
-The pharmacy clinical trials team must maintain Protocol version: Short name: 1.6, 20 NOV 2020 accurate accountability records of the IMP, including, but not limited to, the number of bottles/tablets received, the number of bottles/tablets dispensed to which participant, batch number, expiry date, and quantity of investigational medicinal product returned by the participant.
+The pharmacy clinical trials team must maintain accurate accountability records of the IMP, including, but not limited to, the number of bottles/tablets received, the number of bottles/tablets dispensed to which participant, batch number, expiry date, and quantity of investigational medicinal product returned by the participant.